-- iii.
-Staff must be aware of the following specific safeguarding issues indicated in KCSiESeptember 2023 (see Appendix 2 for more detailed guidance): - Child Sexual Exploitation (CSE) - Honour-based Abuse including Female Genital Mutilation (FGM) and Forced Marriage (see Appendix 2, 1.6.1) - Domestic abuse - The threat from radicalisation and the Prevent Duty (see Appendix 4) - Mental health (see Section 20) - Children missing in education (see Section 19) - Child on Child abuse (see Section 11 and Appendix 3) - Sexual violence and sexual harassment between children (see Section 11 and Appendix 3) - Child Criminal Exploitation (CCE), including county lines - Serious violence - Contextual safeguarding their own fault.
+(see Appendix 2 for more detailed guidance):

+- Child Sexual Exploitation (CSE) - Honour-based Abuse including Female Genital Mutilation (FGM) and Forced Marriage (see Appendix 2, 1.6.1) - Domestic abuse - The threat from radicalisation and the Prevent Duty (see Appendix 4) - Mental health (see Section 20) - Children missing in education (see Section 19) - Child on Child abuse (see Section 11 and Appendix 3) - Sexual violence and sexual harassment between children (see Section 11 and Appendix 3)

+- Child Criminal Exploitation (CCE), including county lines

+- Serious violence

+- Contextual safeguarding

+Dealing with disclosure: It takes a lot of courage for a pupil to disclose that they are being abused.
+They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
 Key points to remember when dealing with disclosure are to avoid asking leading questions and to explain that confidentiality cannot be promised.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
 Staff should be aware that children may not feel ready or know how to tell someone that they are being abused, neglected or exploited and they may not recognise their experiences as harmful.
 They may feel embarrassed, humiliated or threatened, but this should not prevent staff having a professional curiosity and speaking to the DSL if they have a concern about a child.
-See paragraphs 467- 479 of KCSiE September 2023 for further guidance about responding to a disclosure.
+See paragraphs 467-479 of KCSiE September 2024 for further guidance about responding to a disclosure.